miskatormi/3-body-problem/README.md

   A simple numerical estimate that gets better as $\Delta t$ decreases.

 ### A Bit More on What I’m Simulating
-The $n$-body problem — yes, it really is just that — is all about figuring out how $n$ masses move under each other’s force fields.
+The $3$-body problem — yes, it really is just that — is all about figuring out how $3$ masses move under each other’s force fields.
 Why simulate?:

 > You can't solve it analytically.
 > It’s chaotic.
 It’s sensitive.